About Carbon Tetrachloride

 Discharge from chemical plants can get into nearby water systems.
 Heavy rainfall will cause runoff of the chemical compound into water sources.

-What are the Health Risks Associated with Carbon Tetrachloride?
+What are the Health Risks Associated with Exposure to Carbon Tetrachloride?

-Liver problems and an increased risk of getting cancer are among the health risks associated with the organic compound.
+There is a correlation between carbon tetrachloride exposure and cancer risk.
+In addition to the increased risk of cancer, liver problems are among the health risks associated with the organic compound.

 How Common is Carbon Tetrachloride in Water?

 The chemical is uncommon in most water systems.
 However, contamination is possible if chemical factories do not have proper waste management.
 In the case of chemical runoff, you must make the necessary action to remove the contaminant to below the EPA’s drinking water regulations.